Owyn/HandyImage/Tutorial how to help author add support for new hosts.md

 This topic would be a tutorial on how to add support for new hosts, after you add it you can commit code changes to script's github https://github.com/Owyn/HandyImage so I can update this userscript here for everyone.

-Note: script is designed for image-hosting sites where you can upload images yourself with browser, not for galleries or any other image hostings where any user can't just upload images.
+Note: script is for image-hosting sites where you can upload images yourself with browser, not for galleries or any other image hostings where any user can't just upload images.

 ok, **Tutorial**: